mcraeteisha/Budget-Tracker-PWA/README.md

 ## Work Completed

-Using VS Code, React, Styled Components, and GitHub Pages, I completed the following:
+Using VS Code, Google Chrome Developer Tools, and the technologies listed above, I completed the following:

 * Converted an existing web application to a PWA with offline functionality.